printfcoder/family-photo-station/.trae/rules/project_rules.md

 ## For the golang projects, format the imports with different vender group.

 ## For all projects, English is the default language for comments.

+## Don't use StatefulWidget for flutter project by default, use Getx for the state management.